pmitros/Science-Fallacies/README.md

 really do the job especially well.

-This gap held me back (in the words of one mentor, as I was starting a new organization, I was "like a bull in a Chinashop").
+This gap held me back (in the words of one mentor, as I was starting a new organization, I was "like a bull in a chinashop").
 Since graduation, I have spent a lot of time trying to understand, both theoretically and practically, how to effectively effect organizational change.